foldda/rda/README.md

 <img src='img/Charian-data-transport.png' width='550'>
 </div>

-Because RDA is schema-less, it is ideal for playing the role of the **plain boxes** in the implementation of UDX - it converts and stores complex structured data into simple, easy-to-parse text strings, so the data can be exchanged between individual programs with minimal and low-cost intermedia data transport layer, i.e. via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.
+Because RDA is schema-less, it is ideal for playing the role of the **plain boxes** in the implementation of data delivery postal service - it converts and stores complex structured data into simple, easy-to-parse text strings, so the data can be exchanged between individual programs with minimal and low-cost intermedia data transport layer, i.e. via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.

+As in the moving house analogy, data exchange using RDA encoding format also allows using cheap "freight companies", that is, to be based on simple and low-cost data transports, because sender and receiver programs can use generic APIs that interface to file-system, RDBMS, FTP, MSMQ etc, for data transfer, in contrast to the higher cost interfaces using XML/JSON encoding, where sender and receiver programs must maintain inflexible data-handling logic, or even dedicated pipelines, for data exchange.

 ## More Details